William Tell (opera): Act 1

 It is the day of the Shepherd Festival, in May, near Lake Lucerne.
 The action opens on an idyllic scene, with the local peasants busily preparing chalets for three newly wedded couples, singing as they work (Quel jour serein le ciel présage – "What a serene day the sky foretells").
 The fisherman, Ruodi, sings a gentle love song from his boat (to orchestral accompaniment from the harps and flutes).
-Tell stands apart from the general merriment, however: he is consumed with ennui at Switzerland's continued oppression (Il chante, et l'Helvétie pleure sa liberté – "He sings, and Helvetia mourns her liberty").
+Tell stands apart from the general merriment and laments Switzerland's continued oppression by the Austrian Habsburgs (Il chante, et l'Helvétie pleure sa liberté – "He sings, and Helvetia mourns her liberty").
 His wife and son add their own interpretation of Ruodi's song, presaging the coming nautical dramas.

 The activities are interrupted by the ranz des vaches resounding from the hills (often performed by off-stage horns, and echoing in its theme the ranz de vaches in the opera's overture).
 The horns also signal the arrival of Melchthal, a respected elder of the canton.
 He is persuaded by Hedwige to bless the couples at the celebration.
 However, his son Arnold, though of marriageable age, is not participating and is evidently uncomfortable.
 The entire on-stage cast sings in celebration (Célebrons tous en ce beau jour, le travail, l'hymen et l'amour – "Let all celebrate, on this glorious day, work, marriage and love").
 Tell invites Melchthal into his chalet; before they move off, Melchthal chides his son for his failure to marry.